t-lo/minecraft-docker/direwolf/README.md

 ```
 The above grants the VM 8GM of host memory; this should be the minimum for testing as the server is rather memory hungry.

+**NOTE**: The `-snapshot` option will start qemu in ephemeral mode.
+No changes will ever be written to the disk image.
+After the VM is shut down, _everything_ in the VM will be lost.
+(It comes in handy for testing deployments though, as the disk image remains
+ pristine and can be re-used indefinitely.)

 After start-up, the container image will be built, then started.
 You can follow the container build process via the serial console:
 ```